GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: The GTR-Turbo Framework

+As discussed in the prior section, GTR-Turbo (SFT) adopts an SFT loss as the online imitation objective.
+However, this formulation requires autoregressive generation from the teacher, which incurs substantial computational overhead.
+To improve efficiency, we replace the SFT objective with a KL-based guidance that only requires parallel inference: we compute the negative KL divergence between the agent and the teacher as thought reward, encouraging the agent to align its token-level output distribution with that of the teacher.
+This soft logit distillation imposes a more relaxed constraint on the student, significantly accelerates training, and improves performance.

 \textbf{Using KL divergence offers non-trivial advantages.} First, since it is grounded in the model's logit outputs, it is almost unhackable.
-A smaller KL value directly indicates closer alignment between the agent and teacher outputs, reaching zero when they are identical.
-Second, KL divergence captures the probability information over all candidate tokens, whereas an SFT label presents as one-hot supervision for the target token.
-Finally, calculating KL divergence requires only a single forward inference, making it highly efficient.
-This KL variant also removes the need for an additional thought dataset in GTR, saving memory consumption.
+A smaller KL value indicates closer alignment between the agent and teacher outputs, with zero achieved when they are identical.
+Second, KL divergence captures probability information over all candidate tokens, whereas an SFT label is one-hot supervision for the target token.
+Finally, computing the KL divergence requires only a single forward pass, making it highly efficient.
+This KL variant also eliminates the need for an additional thought dataset in GTR, thereby reducing memory consumption.

 Previous research \cite{guminillm,wu2025rethinking,lu2025onpolicydistillation} has proven the advantages of using reverse KL for knowledge distillation.
 As shown in Figure \ref{fig:framework} (b) and Equation \ref{eqn:kl_objective}, given the thought output, we compute the reverse KL between the agent and the teacher, average over all tokens, and take its negative value as an auxiliary reward for PPO updates, which is a required approach for multi-step RL optimization.
 Since this sentence-level KL estimation may yield negative values and produce misleading reward signals, we clip the negative parts to ensure the reward's validity (see Section \ref{sec:ablation} for a detailed analysis). in which,